 - Wear lip balm or cream with a sunscreen

-- Wrap a scarf around your mouth in cold temperatures
+- Wrap a scarf around your mouth in cold

 This happens in about half of the women after they stop menstruating.
 As with other menopausal symptoms, it's triggered by the sharp drop in the female hormone estrogen.
 Vaginal dryness tends to linger because the tissues in the area get thinner and less flexible.
 Regular sex or stimulation are just two ways to keep your vagina lubricated.
 Another is over-the-counter vaginal moisturizer.